gottacatchenall/thesis_proposal/README.md

 response to anthropogenic environmental change: spatial and temporal.
 Range shifts could cause interacting species to no longer overlap in space, and shifts in phenology could cause interacting species to no longer occur at the same time of year.

+## Objective

 This chapter uses several years of data on bumblebee-flower phenology and interactions across several field sites, each consisting of several plots across an elevational gradient, combined with spatial records of species occurrence via GBIF to forecast the uncoupling of the plant-pollinator metaweb of Colorado.

 ![Chapter two conceptual figure.
 Left: the sources of data and how they can be combined.
 Right: The flow from data to interaction